Gradescope Instructor Guide

 7. PDFs and images also include annotation tools for grading, in the top right when you hover over the submission:

-• Navigation icon - allows you to click and drag to move around the submission.
+• Navigation icon - click and drag to move around the submission.

-• Text icon - allows you to type comments directly on the submission.
+• Text icon - type comments directly on the submission.

-• Pencil icon - allows you to mark directly on the submission.
+• Pencil icon - mark directly on the submission.

-• Box icon - allows you to draw boxes by clicking and dragging to highlight areas of the submission.
+• Box icon - draw boxes to highlight areas of the submission.

-• Eraser icon - allows you to click any annotation to remove it.
+• Eraser icon - remove any annotation you have added.

 8. Click Next Ungraded to see the next student’s submission for the same question.
-Continue until you've completed the available submissions.
+Continue until you have completed the available submissions.

 Tips

-• You can view student answers by rubrics applied, to check your consistency as you go.
-In the right-hand rubric panel, hover over any rubric item, and click the magnifying glass icon.
+• To check your consistency as you go, you can view student answers by rubrics applied.
+In the rubric panel, hover over any rubric item, and click the magnifying glass icon.
 You will see which student answers the rubric item has been applied to so far.

-• Caution your teaching team to stay aware of what's happening on their screen when grading with shortcuts.
+• Let your teaching team know to stay aware of what is happening on their screen when grading with shortcuts.
 Small adjustments to hand placement on the keyboard can result in not clicking the right rubrics.

-• Be clear in training teaching assistants about your expectations for the feedback they leave for students (i.e., how much, how often, what kind of content).
-Be aware that students may expect more detailed feedback using this digital medium, especially if they will not be meeting with you otherwise to go over the results.
+• Be clear in training teaching assistants about your expectations for the feedback that they leave for students (i.e., how much, how often, what kind of content).
+Some students may expect more detailed feedback using this digital medium, especially if they will not be meeting with you otherwise to go over the results.

 Review and release Gradescope grades to students